narqm/stylus/README.md

                                           in the new documents outline.
 -v VERBOSE, --verbose                   When called suppresses the metadata
                                            confirmation prompt.
+-s Shorten Authors, --short_names       Only return the first author followed by
+                                           "and Others" when writing to file.
 ```

 The `path` field is the only one required to run, everything else is optional.
 However, the `author` field is recommended, as the API supports search by author.